Shima05/sport-events/backend/README.md

 python -m scripts.seed_reference
 ```

-Seeds insert baseline sports only if they do not already exist.
+Seeds insert baseline sports, venues, and a few teams only if they do not already exist.
+Feel free to edit `app/db/seeds.py`
+to add more demo data.

 ## Domain Model & Data Assumptions